apache/airflow/BREEZE.rst

   breeze [FLAGS] build-image -- <EXTRA_ARGS>

         Builds docker image (CI or production) without entering the container.
-You can pass aditional options to this command, such as '--force-build-image', '--force-pull-image' '--python' '--use-local-cache'' in order to modify build behaviour.
+You can pass additional options to this command, such as '--force-build-image', '--force-pull-image' '--python' '--use-local-cache'' in order to modify build behaviour.
         You can also pass '--production-image' flag to build production image rather than CI image.